FioSysBio/CellHeap/README.md

 # CellHeap

+This repository contains supplemntary materials for the paper "CellHeap: a Workflow for Optimizing COVID-19 Single-Cell RNA-seq Data Processing in the Santos Dumont Supercomputer

 CellHeap is a configurable, portable, and robust workflow for scRNA-seq customizable analyses, with quality control throughout the execution steps, ensuring reliable results and deployable on supercomputers.

 CellHeap is composed of six phases: sample curation, gene count matrix generation, quality control, dimensionality reduction and clustering analysis, cell level analysis, and gene level analysis.